ajuremesh/Enhancing-Customer-Satisfaction-Flipkart/README.md

 ### Analysis, Data Cleaning, and Evaluation

-1. The main analysis, including data cleaning, sentiment analysis, rating prediction, and evaluation, is conducted in the `analysis` folder.
-Start with the notebook file titled `Main_Analysis.ipynb`.
+1. The main analysis, including data cleaning, sentiment analysis, rating prediction, and evaluation, is conducted in the `analysis_and_evaluation` folder.
+Start with the notebook file titled `Ajumon_Remesan_Project_Review_Analysis.ipynb`.
 This notebook contains the merging of datasets, data cleaning, sentiment analysis, rating prediction, and graphical representations of the analysis results.

 ### Project Report